ibm-cloud-docs/containers/cs_versions.md

 Review changes that you might need to make when you update from the previous Kubernetes version to 1.17.
 {: shortdesc}

 Kubernetes version 1.17 is deprecated, with a tentative unsupported date of 2 July 2021.
-Update your cluster to at least [version 1.18](#cs_v118) as soon as possible.
+Update your cluster to at least [version 1.18](#cs_v118) and then [version 1.19](#cs_v119) as soon as possible.
 {: deprecated}

 ### Update before master